newnetdev/NetworkToCode-Class/labs/Ansible_Lab_04_Course_Inventory_File.md

 vmx[7:9]
 ```

 We'll only do this for the vmx devices, but feel free to do this for the other devices too.
-Note: patters *do not* have to be at the end of the device name.
+Note: patterns *do not* have to be at the end of the device name.

 The new inventory file looks like this: